ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-expo.md

 When the acceleration error has been less than EXPO_CONV_THR for 5 pulse pairs the tune is finished and the final value will be reported and the tuning will stop.

+You should tune in low wind conditions, and ensure the vehicle is not oscillating at all before running the tune.
+If the vehicle oscillates in roll, pitch or yaw while running the expo tune then the resulting expo may be incorrect (it will get a value that is too high).
+You should re-tune to prevent oscillation before re-running the expo tune.

+# Note on using in quadplanes

+In quadplanes the parameter Q_GUIDED_MODE will be overridden to a value of 2 while running this script with EXPO_ENABLE=1.
+This ensures that if you enter GUIDED mode from a VTOL mode it will not transition to forward flight.
+A value of 2 for Q_GUIDED_MODE is new for the 4.5.x plane release.